Pine Island Glacier: From the sea

 The first ship to reach Pine Island Glacier's ice shelf, in Pine Island Bay, was the USS/USCGC Glacier in 1985.
 This ship was an icebreaker operated by the U.S. Coast Guard.
 The mission, known as Deep Freeze, had scientists on board who took sediment samples from the ocean floor.

 During the summer field season, over two months from January to February 2009, researchers aboard the U.S. Antarctic Program research vessel Nathaniel B. Palmer reached the ice shelf.
 This was the second time that the Palmer had successfully made it up to the glacier, the first time being in 1994.
 In collaboration with the British, the scientists used a robotic submarine to explore the glacier-carved channels on the continental shelf as well as the cavity below the ice shelf and glacier.
 The submarine, known as Autosub 3, was developed and built at the National Oceanography Centre in the UK.
 It completed six successful missions, travelling a total of 500 km under the ice shelf.
 Autosub is able to map the base of the ice shelf as well as the ocean floor and take various measurements and samples of the water on the way.
 The success of Autosub 3 was particularly notable because its predecessor Autosub 2 was lost beneath the Fimbul Ice Shelf on only its second such mission.

+In 2012, sea temperature measurements during a strong La Nina showed reduced melting due to cooler water temperatures.
+This study showed that ice shelf retreat is sensitive to climate variability.